lpapailiou/fac/README.md

     ***** SEMANTIC CHECK SUCCEEDED *****

 ##### Execution mode
-The executor is built on an interpreter.
-The process is similar to the interpreter mode, but the executor will similarly validate and execute the interpreted code.
+The interpreter is built on an validator.
+The process is similar to the validator mode, but the interpreter will similarly validate and execute the interpreted code.

     // sample output